Todmount/DICT_Machine_Learning_Basics_Todmount/README.md

-# KHAI_MLcourse
+## DICT Machine Learning Basics

-It is a repository for my practice tasks from university.
+Welcome to my machine learning basics repository!
+This space is dedicated to storing and organizing my practice tasks and projects related to fundamental concepts in machine learning.